minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

 ## Race Morning

-I’m continually in awe of the planning and logistics that goes into moving 60,000+ people onto Staten Island.
+I’m continually in awe of the planning and logistics that go into moving 60,000+ people onto Staten Island.
 That said, I got bit by my own assumptions and poor planning.